The file system

 stat(file)

-Return a structure whose fields contain information about the file.
-The fields of the structure are:
+Returns a structure whose fields contain information about the file.
+The structure fields are listed below.

 desc |